 9. Pleasant Acres Farm Campground – Sussex

-2020 update: The campground is open only to RVs.
-There are revised camp office and amenity hours.
+2021 update: The campground is open only to RVs.

 Located on a working farm, this campsite is great for animal lovers.
 Kids can milk cows, chase pigs, and pet goats.
 This site is equipped with all the modern amenities, and for those who aren't quite tent-ready, there are even cabin and cottage options.
 There's also an Olympic-size swimming pool and plenty of activities to keep kids occupied, including miniature golf and horse-drawn hayrides.